 None of the activities described above come naturally.
 We are not born with the ability to play ball, use phones, go on the internet, or cook dinner.

 So, the question is: How did we get here?
 The answer is: learned behaviors.
 The activities above are all the result of people developing skills over a long period of time.
-They were practiced, coached, refined and modified hundreds of times over.
+They may be developed through practice, coaching and trial and error, or simply through observational and latent learning.

 If we want a precise definition of learned behavior, then we will say it is: